takahirosuzuki1980/FAST-iCLIP/README.md

 	- `git clone https://github.com/ChangLab/FAST-iCLIP.git` otherwise
 2. Type `cd FAST-iCLIP` to enter the folder.
 3. Run `./configure`.
 This will check for dependencies (below) and download necessary files (bowtie indices, gene lists and genomes, and example iCLIP data).
+3.1.
+Note that the configure will download a very large annotation file from Amazon that contains all necessary annotation files to run the pipeline.
+Please wait until all annotations are downloaded and extracted.
+No additional annotation file is needed.
+The annotations are compatible only with the tools specificed in the following.
 4. Run `sudo python setup.py install`.
 If you do not have sudo privileges, run `python setup.py install --user` or `python setup.py install --prefix=<desired directory>`.
 5. You should see three new folders inside `FAST-iCLIP`: `docs`, `rawdata`, and `results`.
 6. Add the following lines to your ~/.bashrc and ~/.bash_profile: